Add Your Heading Text Here

 Yosemite Valley Backpackers Campground: A Vital Component for Many Backpackers in Yosemite

-Yosemite has recently posted on their website that the Yosemite Valley Backpackers Campground will be closed temporarily, with limited spaces available in an alternative location for 36 nightly backpackers.
-No other information or timeline has been provided.
-Calls to the park were responded to with “Budget Cuts”, and mentions that it may not reopen for the majority of the summer.
+In April of 2025, Yosemite posted on its website that the Yosemite Valley Backpackers Campground would be closed temporarily, with limited spaces available in an alternative location for 36 nightly backpackers.
+No other information or timeline was provided.
+Calls to the park were responded to with “Budget Cuts” and mentions that it may not reopen for most of the summer.
+Lasting Adventures responded by seeking public and local government officials’ support that same week, and our efforts paid off.
+Yosemite officials responded by announcing that the Yosemite Valley Backpackers Campground will be open as usual and with no restrictions.

-Traditionally, the Yosemite Valley Backpackers Campground has accommodated over 100 permitted hikers per night during prime season, providing a place to camp either the night before or after, or during a longer trek.
-Recently, this number has increased because the Tuolumne Meadows Campground and Backpackers Campsites have been unavailable due to a redevelopment project.
+Traditionally, the Yosemite Valley Backpackers Campground has accommodated well over 120 permitted hikers per night during prime season, providing a no-hassle, no-reservation-needed, and guaranteed location for valid backpackers in Yosemite who need the convenience of a campsite the night before and/or night after their wilderness trip.
+Recently, this number has increased because the Tuolumne Meadows Campground and Backpackers Campgrounds have been unavailable due to a redevelopment project.
 This project will continue through most of the 2025 season, leaving the Yosemite Valley Backpackers Campground under continued higher demand and the only open Backpackers Campground, other than at Hetch Hetchy Reservoir, which is severely out of the way and lacks public transit options.

 • Allows backpackers to start and end their trips safely without time constraints.